BDC Hamburger Icon

 Percentage of employees working longer hours remotely is

-Remote employees also may find themselves out of the loop due to proximity bias, in which leaders — intentionally or unintentionally — favor those who work in the office, leading to better opportunities and relationships for in-office employees.
+Remote employees also may find themselves out of the loop due to proximity bias.
+In such a case, leaders — intentionally or unintentionally — favor those who work in the office, leading to better opportunities and relationships for in-office employees.
 This can lead to decreased productivity and a lack of connectedness among a hybrid team.

-Without the right management, remote work can also pose difficulties for employees who have trouble disconnecting from the workday, thereby leading to burnout, increased stress and poor engagement.
+Without the right management, remote work can also pose difficulties for employees who have trouble disconnecting from the workday.
+This practice can lead to burnout, increased stress and poor engagement.
 Despite these potential problems, remote work has its own productivity benefits.

 Productivity levels of remote employees graphic